American Queen Voyages fleet

 Currently, the American Steamboat company is led by Ted Sykes.
 He previously worked in leadership and executive roles at Viking Cruises, Vantage, Grand Circle Travel, and Saga Cruises.
 This genuine USA cruise company employs resident experts who narrate the history of all towns visited along the itinerary routes.
 Onboard bicycles are also at hand, allowing passengers to enjoy biking along the river and through ports the riverboats call at.

-All AQSC ships are stern paddlewheel steamers, decked out in Victorian elegance.
-Their interior decorations feature rich upholstery, ornate chandeliers, brass, and polished wood.
+All AQSC/AQV ships are stern paddlewheel steamers, decked out in Victorian elegance.
+Their interior decorations are marked by rich upholstery, ornate chandeliers, brass, polished wood.
 The riverboats offer modern amenities, such as Wi-Fi in all public spaces, gourmet cuisine, tickets price-inclusive tours and excursions ashore.
 Still, they aim to evoke the "old timer's" memories of the 19th century's paddlewheel steamships.
 Each of the riverboats is powered by an original design steam plant.
-The steam engine drives a stern paddle-wheel to propel the ship through water.
+The steam engine drives a stern paddlewheel to propel the ship through water.

-In September 2016, the company announced a fleet expansion with one newbuild - American Duchess, scheduled for launch in July 2017.
-However, due to Mississippi's unseasonably high water levels, the launch was pushed back 6 weeks (to August 13 / christening ceremony).
-The Maiden Voyage was on August 14, with prices starting from USD 1500 pp (double-occupancy Interior Suite rates).
+In September 2016, the company announced a fleet expansion with a newbuild (American Duchess) scheduled for launch in July 2017.
+However, due to Mississippi's unseasonably high water levels, the launch was postponed for 6 weeks (to August 13th/christening ceremony).
+The Maiden Voyage was on August 14th, with prices starting from USD 1500 pp (double-occupancy Interior Suite rates).
+American Duchess was deployed to the rivers Mississippi and Ohio.

 For the new riverboat was used the hull of a former casino ship ("Isle of Capri") homeported in Bettendorf (Iowa USA).
 The casino boat was retrofitted for premium cruises on Mississippi and its tributaries.
 The riverboat became the USA's first newbuild paddlewheeler.
 The vessel has capacity 166 passengers and features the American river cruise industry's largest suites (sized up to 550 ft2 / 51 m2) as well as the river travel industry's first-ever Loft Suites (2-level accommodations/on two decks).